awsdocs/amazon-rds-user-guide/doc_source/USER_PostgreSQL.Replication.ReadReplicas.md

 PostgreSQL DB instances use a secure connection that you can encrypt by setting the `ssl` parameter to `1` for both the source and the read replica instances\.

 You can create a read replica from either single\-AZ or Multi\-AZ DB instance deployments\.
 You use Multi\-AZ deployments to improve the durability and availability of critical data, but you can't use the Multi\-AZ secondary to serve read\-only queries\.
 Instead, you can create read replicas from high\-traffic Multi\-AZ DB instances to offload read\-only queries\.
 If the source instance of a Multi\-AZ deployment fails over to the secondary, any associated read replicas automatically switch to use the secondary \(now primary\) as their replication source\.
-For more information, see [High Availability \(Multi\-AZ\) for Amazon RDS](Concepts.MultiAZ.md)\.
+For more information, see [High availability \(Multi\-AZ\) for Amazon RDS](Concepts.MultiAZ.md)\.

 You can create a read replica as a Multi\-AZ DB instance\.
 Amazon RDS creates a standby of your replica in another Availability Zone for failover support for the replica\.
 Creating your read replica as a Multi\-AZ DB instance is independent of whether the source database is a Multi\-AZ DB instance\.

 If you use the [postgres\_fdw](https://www.postgresql.org/docs/10/static/postgres-fdw.html) extension to access data from a remote server, the read replica will also have access to the remote server\.
-For more information about using `postgres_fdw`, see [Accessing External Data with the postgres\_fdw Extension](Appendix.PostgreSQL.CommonDBATasks.md#postgresql-commondbatasks-fdw)\.
+For more information about using `postgres_fdw`, see [Accessing external data with the postgres\_fdw extension](Appendix.PostgreSQL.CommonDBATasks.md#postgresql-commondbatasks-fdw)\.

-## Monitoring PostgreSQL Read Replicas<a name="USER_PostgreSQL.Replication.ReadReplicas.Monitor"></a>
+## Monitoring PostgreSQL read replicas<a name="USER_PostgreSQL.Replication.ReadReplicas.Monitor"></a>

 For PostgreSQL read replicas, you can monitor replication lag in Amazon CloudWatch by viewing the Amazon RDS `ReplicaLag` metric\.
 The `ReplicaLag` metric reports the value of `SELECT extract(epoch from now() - pg_last_xact_replay_timestamp()) AS replica_lag`\.

-## Read Replica Limitations with PostgreSQL<a name="USER_PostgreSQL.Replication.ReadReplicas.Limitations"></a>
+## Read replica limitations with PostgreSQL<a name="USER_PostgreSQL.Replication.ReadReplicas.Limitations"></a>

 The following are limitations for PostgreSQL read replicas:
 + Each PostgreSQL read replicas is read\-only and can't be made a writable read replica\.